International Tunneling and Underground Space Association: ITACUS

-Together with ISOCRAP (International Society of City and Regional Planners), ITACUS has published ‘Think Deep: Planning, development and use of underground space in cities’, a book containing five case studies by planners on underground space.
+ITACUS has published 'Think Deep: Planning, development and use of underground space in cities', a book containing five case studies by planners on underground space.

 ITAtech

 The aim of ITAtech is to provide a platform for engineers, manufacturers, contractors and suppliers to draw global experience and expertise together for the benefit of the whole industry, and to find ways of supporting the introduction of new techniques and products by collaborating on the development of design and performance criteria and preparing application of best-practice guidelines.

 The ITAtech activity groups (AG) include all processes related to underground construction such as Data Management, Excavation, Linning, Support &Waterproofing and Design.

-In 2022, ITAtech launched ‘Low Carbon Linings’ Activity Group" on low carbon concrete linings for shafts and tunnels.
+In 2022, ITAtech launched 'Low Carbon Linings' Activity Group" on low carbon concrete linings for shafts and tunnels.

 It currently has 3 Active Groups and 7 Sub-Activity groups.